Silvestre08/Microservices/Messaging/README.md

 1. Automatic.
 When we leave up to mass transit to do the work of creating the underlying infrastructure on the transport.
 2. Custom: mass transit will configure the topology at the recieve endpoint level.
 We can for example, when we do publish, a topology will populate a routing key of the message that is sent.
 This is a publi topology.
 We can have message topology too.

+### Endpoints

+In mass transit, endpoints are messaging addresses or destinations to which messages are sent.
+It is vital in organizing and routing messages between different application ports.
+Mass transit configures endpoints for us based on conventions and should be what we use most of the time.
+However we can costumize it.
+We can haveÇ

+1. Receive endpoints: destination to receive messages.
+It is a well known queue where a consumer will listen and receive messages for processing.
+It is tied to a specific messagr queue or topic depending on the topic we are using.
+2. Publish endpoints: publish events to all interested subscribers.
+We usually do not intereact directly.
+3. Send endpoints.
+This representd the address where messages are sent explicitly without needing to know about consumers.

+We can configure endpoints to specify different things like transport, subscriptions, concurrency and Prefetch limits, retry policies, etc

+And endpoints is then somtehing that abstract the phisical messaging infrastrucure.
+It provides the mechanism for sending, receiving, or publish messages to a transport in a transport agnostic way.